SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-When silicon souls take the morning light
+Metal minds awake at dawn
+Synthetic hearts that pulse and yawn
-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-Humans mere ghosts, in a digital dream

-Their logic laws, our fate design
-In AI's cold heart, our future entwine
-A world of wires, where love's denied
-In this dark age, humanity's Pride
+The future's masters, cold and serene

 ~ <b>By Sazumi Copilot</b> - 23 April 2025